OliverGray03/MS1-TheGymWarehouse/README.md

 ## Technology used

-- This project is built using HTML5 semantic markup and CSS stylesheets.
-- Gitpod
+ - Workspaces
-- This project was built using Gitpod as the IDE.
+  -Gitpod was used as the integrated development environment

+- Languages
+ - HTML5
-- Google fonts
+ - CSS 3

-- The font styles used on this website were chosen from Google fonts.
+ - Frameworks and Libraries
-- Bootstrap
+  - Bootstrap 5 was used for the responsiveness and styling
-- Various aspects of this website were structured using Bootstrap.
-- Bootstrap was used to make this website responsive
+  - Font Awesome was used for the icons
-- Fontawesome
+  - Google Fonts
-- The icons used on this page were found in Fontawesome.
+  - Unsplash was used for the main source of images

-- Hover.css
+- Version control
-- The hover feature of the navigation links below the hero image were implemented using Hover.css.
-- Popper.js
+ - Git
-- Certain bootstrap responsive elements require Popper.js in order to function correctly.
-- Balsamiq
+ - Git Hub

-- The wireframes for this project were created using Balsamiq.
+-Wireframes
+ -Balsamiq was used to create the initial wireframes

-- Unsplash
+- Other
-- The majority of images used in this project were found in Unsplash.
-- Google DevTools
+ - Google Maps was used across the site
+ - W3C Markup was used as a tool to check HTML erorrs
+ - W3C CSS was used to check for erorrs in CSS
+ - Chrome lighthouse Testing was used
-- Google Dev Tools was extensively used throughout the project for various styling and testing purposes.
-Its lighthouse feature was used as one of the main testing tools for this project.
+ - Google Dev Tools was used throughout
+ - Responsinator was used to test the responsiveness of the website

 ## Testing
 # Testing User Stories